Locations:

 Effacement

-Effacement is the thinning and shortening of the cervix.
+Effacement is the thinning and shortening of your cervix.
 It happens at the end of pregnancy in preparation for childbirth.
-A pregnant person must be 100% effaced for a vaginal delivery.
+Your cervix must be 100% effaced for a vaginal delivery.

 Overview

-A fetus inside a uterus with a fully-effaced cervix and a fetus inside a uterus with a cervix that isn't effaced.
+A fetus inside a uterus with an effaced cervix and a fetus inside a uterus with a cervix that's not effaced

-Effacement is the thinning and shortening of your cervix in preparation for childbirth.
-You must have a fully-effaced cervix for a vaginal delivery.
+Effacement is the thinning and shortening of your cervix in preparation for vaginal childbirth.

 What is effacement in pregnancy?

-Cervical effacement (or ripening) is when the cervix softens, thins and shortens.
-It happens late in pregnancy as your body prepares for labor and delivery.
-Your cervix will eventually thin out and open (dilate) enough for your baby to pass through your vagina.
+Cervical effacement (or ripening) is when your cervix softens, thins and shortens.
+It’s a natural part of pregnancy that happens as your body prepares for delivery.
+Your cervix will eventually thin out (efface) and open (dilate) enough for your baby to pass through your vagina.

 Advertisement